 Sessions follow a four-step process:

 1.)
-The parent presents a concept using the blocks to help students develop conceptual understanding, then writes out problems and shows their solutions.
+The parent presents a concept using the blocks to help students develop conceptual understanding.
+Then the parent writes out problems and shows their solutions.

-Before you begin, you will use the Before-AIM Assessment provided in the digital resources for the first lesson and you should watch the brief video about how to use the assessments.
-These are oral assessments that help you verify which facts your child knows as well as the methods by which they recall the facts.
-After-AIM Assessments for each program help verify that students can say the answers to math facts within three seconds without having to use blocks or fingers or depend upon complicated mental processes.
+Before you begin, you should watch the brief video about how to use the assessments, then use the Before-AIM Assessment provided in the digital resources for the first lesson.
+Both the pre- and post-assessments are given orally.
+Children do not write answers.
+The assessments help you verify which facts your child knows as well as the methods by which he or she recalls the facts.
+After-AIM Assessments for both programs help verify that students can say the answers to math facts within three seconds without having to use blocks or fingers or depend upon complicated mental processes.

 Addition and Subtraction